kushshukla24/P4_AdvancedLaneLineDetection/writeup_template.md

 Two areas I can see improving the current implementation is:
 1. Exploring more color spaces and intelligent color thresholding techniques
-2. Making the window search algorithm for robust to detect only if the lane lines are present.
+2. Making the window search algorithm more robust will surely help.

+I will surely pursue to work further on this project to ensure a better and robust lane detection pipeline.